FOREX -Dollar down on weak U.S. markets, Aussie sinks after low inflation

 “We think the ECB believe that the current low inflation is temporary and that it will pick up along with growth,” said Kenneth Dickson, investment director with Standard Life Investments in Edinburgh.
 “They do not believe that Europe is heading for the sort of deflationary cycle that Japan saw.”

-European Central Bank president, Mario Draghi, has made clear the euro’s strength is a possible trigger for the bank to ease monetary policy.
+Still, ECB policymakers are talking about the dangers of any further gains for the euro.
+Its president, Mario Draghi, has made clear the euro’s strength is a possible trigger for the bank to ease monetary policy.
 He is scheduled to give a speech in Amsterdam on Thursday.
-(Additional reporting by Patrick Graham in London, Masayuki Kitano in Singapore, Ian Chua in Sydney; Editing by Larry King, Meredith Mazzilli and Chizu Nomiyama)
+(Additional reporting by Patrick Graham in London, Masayuki Kitano in Singapore, Ian Chua in Sydney; Editing by Larry King and Meredith Mazzilli)